agiza/jParadrag/README.md

 jParadrag
 =========

-A jQuery Pluggin that creates a Draggable Parallax Panorama that Endlessly Loops
+A jQuery Pluggin that creates a Draggable Parallax Panorama.
+By default it will endlessly loop, i.e. the user can drag the foreground image to the left and right forever.
+However, you can turn this feature off and contain the foreground image within the viewing window.

 # Usage
 ## HTML